edvisor-io/sequelize-modeler/README.md

 const inflection = requireLocal('inflection') // dependencies of your project need to be resolved like so

-module.exports = async function(data /* the data object created by Modeler */) {
+module.exports = async function({
+  sequelize, /* ONLY a preprocessor gets an initialized sequelize object for DB queries (NOT available in a template)*/ ...data /* the data object created by Modeler */
+}) {
   const { table, changeCase } = data

   return {
-    // in most cases you probably want to add some properties to the data object, rather than replacing it
+    // in most cases you probably want to add some properties to the data object, rather than replacing it:
     modelNamePlural: inflection.pluralize(changeCase.pascalCase(table.name)),
     ...data
   }
 }
 ```
+interface TemplateConfig {
+  template: string
+  preprocessor?: string
+}

 ### How are associations detected?
 Associations are the Sequelize equivalent of MySql foreign key relationships.
 You can find more details about them [here](https://sequelize.org/master/manual/assocs.html).